drnic/appscrolls/README.md

 Where `APP_NAME` is the directory in which you wish to create the app (it mirrors the Rails creation syntax).
 You will then be guided through the scroll selection process and subsequently the Rails app generator will automatically run with the template and all appropriate command line options included.

+To transform an existing Rails app, you ... wait, that's not implemented yet.
+But since the "apply template" feature of `rails new APP_NAME -m template.rb` is implemented in Thor, I mean, how hard could it be?*

 ### Specifying Scrolls

 If you wish to skip the interactive scroll selector, you may provide instead a list of scrolls with the `-s` or `--scrolls` option: